pvk-96/Journal/README.md

 06-09-2025:
 Today I have attended the GOOGLE DEVELOPER GROUPS event in our college.
 It was a great experience.
 Even though I have used the tools before today, I have learnt so much more.
-Before coming home I met the teacher that rejected me saying my experience is not good, I've shown him the projects I did and he is giving me a chance.
+Before coming home I met the teacher that rejected me saying my experience is not good, I'v e shown him the projects I did and he is giving me a chance I think...
 That's it for today, I will update once something happened

+07-09-2025:
+Today was a good day, I have used the Gemini CLI tool to create a notepad app that I've mentioned before NoteNest is actually done, I will upload the code to GitHub.
+There are some more things to do on that, so I will upload after that.